acl-org/emnlp-2024/_pages/registration.md

 Accepted Finding that are not being presented.
 All findings being presented must register their paper.
 Workshop shared tasked papers do not need to register their paper to present.

-### Note all Paper registration fees are based on actual hard cost to the conference.
+### Note all Paper registration fees are based on actual hard cost to the conference
 In person registration fee reflects the attendees’ hard costs of food & beverage (breaks, welcome reception and social dinner) along with meeting space, av or poster presentation equipment).
 Virtual attendees’ registration fees reflect the virtual costs (internet, AV, content management, platforms).

-### Author Deadlines for Registering the Paper to Present:
+### Author Deadlines for Registering the Paper to Present
 To assist the program chairs and committee with publishing the conference details for the program and Anthology we ask all authors to register no later than the following dates:

 - Accepted – Main Conference, Findings, CL/TACL, DEMOS & Industry – October 14th